panva/node-oidc-provider/docs/configuration.md

 ### scopes

-List of the scope values that the OP supports
+Array of the scope values that the OP supports

 _**affects**_: discovery, authorization, ID Token claims, Userinfo claims